LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 ^^^^^^^^^^^^^^

-The results output should include the candidate's name, the candidate's responses, and whether each answer was correct or incorrect.
-If incorrect, provide the right answer in the feedback.
+The results output should include the candidate's name, the candidate's responses, the correct answers, the final percentage, and if the candidate passed the quiz.

-You are expected to match this output format.
+You are expected to match this format.
 ::

    Candidate Name: Can Twin
    1) True or false: 5000 meters = 5 kilometers.
-      Your Answer: false (incorrect)
+   Your Answer: false
-      Correct Answer: True
+   Correct Answer: true

    2) (5 + 3)/2 * 10 = ?
-      Your Answer: 45 (incorrect)
+   Your Answer: 45
    Correct Answer: 40

    3) Given the array [8, "Orbit", "Trajectory", 45], what entry is at index 2?
-      Your Answer: trajectory (correct)
+   Your Answer: trajectory
+   Correct Answer: trajectory

    4) Who was the first American woman in space?
-      Your Answer: Sally ride (correct)
+   Your Answer: sally ride
+   Correct Answer: sally ride

    5) What is the minimum crew size for the International Space Station (ISS)?
-      Your Answer: 10 (incorrect)
+   Your Answer: 10
    Correct Answer: 3

-   >>> Overall Grade: 40% <<<
+   >>> Overall Grade: 40% (2 of 5 responses correct) <<<
    >>> Status: FAILED <<<

 .. note:: The output will vary slightly based on the candidate's answers to each question.